Kurzętnik

 Kurzętnik is a village in Nowe Miasto County, Warmian-Masurian Voivodeship, in northern Poland.
 It is the seat of the gmina (administrative district) called Gmina Kurzętnik.
-It lies approximately 2 km south of Nowe Miasto Lubawskie and 75 km south-west of the regional capital Olsztyn.

 During the Hunger War of 1414, the town was captured by Poles led by Jakusz Świętański and Jan Dóbrski.

 Kurzętnik was a private church town, administratively located in the Chełmno Voivodeship in the Kingdom of Poland.

 In 1896 Erich Dieckmann, furniture designer of the Bauhaus was born here.